-I am a bit of an over planner which sometimes drives me (but most of all my husband?) crazy, but in this case, I’m glad I did so much research.
+I am a bit of an over-planner which sometimes drives me (but most of all my husband;-) crazy, but in this case, I’m glad I did so much research.
 Because once on the trail I had everything I needed and my backpack weighed less than 10kg.
 And believe me, even one extra kilo will feel like a lot more once you get above a certain height…

-Because we traveled around the U.A.E., Sri Lanka and Oman before flying to Nepal, we didn’t have many warm clothes and other hiking essential with us when arriving in Kathmandu.
-It took us 3 days of shopping in Thamel (the backpacker district of Kathmandu) to find all the items on our ‘Essentials for EBC’ list.
+Because we traveled around the U.A.E., Sri Lanka, and Oman before flying to Nepal, we didn’t have many warm clothes and other hiking essentials with us when arriving in Kathmandu.
+That’s why we prepared for the Everest Base Camp trail in Thamel, the backpacker district of Kathmandu.

 Below you can find my packing list.
-Keep in mind I travel with my husband Frank and we split the items in the categories food, toiletries, medicine, electronics and other essential items between both our backpacks.
+Keep in mind I travel with my husband and we split the items in the categories food, toiletries, medicine, electronics and other essential items between both our backpacks.

 We both had our own set of basics, hiking and lodge clothes and stuff for sleeping.
 In the packing list below I indicate for each item if we bought this in Kathmandu or if I brought this from home.

 We hiked for 3 weeks and started from Jiri.
 We hiked to Everest Base Camp in 15 days and back via the Cho La pass and Gokyo.
 You can read everything about our trekking itinerary and the lodges we stayed at in this post.

 Important: be sure to break your boots in properly and take some extra laces with you, just in case.
 (I already had this item with me)

-• 1 long sleeve hiking shirt/sweater ⇒ Once we got above 4000 meters it was too cold for just my short sleeved shirt.
+- 1 long-sleeve hiking shirt/sweater ⇒ Once we got above 4000 meters it was too cold for just my short-sleeved shirt.
 I layered my long sleeve merino sweater over my t-shirt and this was perfect for most days.
 (I already had this item with me)

 - 1 down jacket ⇒ when it was really cold (early in the morning or at Gorak Shep) I wore my down jacket over my merino layers.
 I loved that my jacket has a hood, when it was really cold this kept my head and ears warm.
 (I bought this item in Kathmandu)

-• 1 pair of hiking pants ⇒ I’ve had mine for years and they are still perfect.
+- 1 pair of hiking pants ⇒ I’ve had mine for years and they are still perfect.
 I personally don’t like the zip-off versions because the zippers tend to irritate my skin.
 (I already had this item with me)

-• Scarf ⇒ I don’t travel anywhere without my scarf, it’s the perfect travel item!
-In warm countries, I use it to cover up in temples but in Nepal I actually used it as a scarf.
+- Scarf ⇒ I don’t travel anywhere without my scarf, it’s the perfect travel item!
+In warm countries, I use it to cover up in temples but in Nepal, I actually used it as a scarf.
 (I already had this item with me)

-• Gloves ⇒ again, from Dingboche it got really cold and I was happy we both bought a pair of gloves.
+- Gloves ⇒ again, from Dingboche it got really cold and I was happy we both bought a pair of gloves.
 (I bought this item in Kathmandu)